2RkA/SecondRepository/README.md

-# watermarker
+# Watermarker

-Module to put a watermark in the bottom left corner of a video/image uwu
+A simple Python module written to Watermark images in the bottom left corner.
-> (I'm not familiar with modules at all, so there might be some wrong stuff)

 ## Example of use
 ```py